THE VINEYARDS OF THE GULF OF ALGHERO.

-It is here that the mild temperatures and the exposure to the winds blowing in from the coast have combined to create an environment that favours the production of high quality wines – wines that are the perfect embodiment of the terroir.
+It is here that the mild temperatures and exposure to winds from the coast have created an environment favourable to the production of quality wines, a strong expression of their terroir.

 LE UVE